-Mesothelioma settlements are one way to conclude a lawsuit.
+Mesothelioma settlements are a common resolution to a mesothelioma lawsuit.
 Both personal injury and wrongful death mesothelioma lawsuits can reach settlements.

-Through a mesothelioma settlement, manufacturers of asbestos-containing products agree to pay a victim a certain amount of money that is determined through negotiations between the manufacturers’ lawyers and mesothelioma lawyers.
+In a mesothelioma settlement, manufacturers of asbestos-containing products agree to pay a sum of money to individuals affected by asbestos exposure.
+This amount is determined through negotiations between both parties’ lawyers.

 Benefits of Mesothelioma Settlements

-- They’re fast: Most people diagnosed with mesothelioma have only a few years (or months) to live.
-Settlements may allow patients to receive mesothelioma compensation in under a year’s time, so they can pay their medical bills and keep their families financially secure.
+- They’re fast: Settlements allow patients to receive mesothelioma compensation in under a year’s time so they can pay their medical bills and keep their families financially secure.

-- They’re effective: The costs of treating mesothelioma can exceed $500,000.
-Average settlements may be able to cover not only these medical costs but other related expenses (such as a loss of income and emotional distress) too.
+- They’re effective: The costs of treating mesothelioma can exceed $400,000 within the first year.
+The average asbestos settlement amount may cover medical costs and other related expenses such as a loss of income and emotional distress.

-- They hold manufacturers accountable: Manufacturers of asbestos-containing products knew the material was dangerous but orchestrated an industry-wide cover-up so they could continue making money.
+- They hold manufacturers accountable: Asbestos manufacturers knew their products were dangerous but orchestrated an industry-wide cover-up so they could continue making money.
 Through a settlement, these manufacturers agree to pay for the harm they caused.

-- They’re less risky than a trial: Over 95% of mesothelioma lawsuits end through out-of-court settlements or trial verdicts.
-Through a trial, a judge and/or jury may side with either the victim or the manufacturer being sued.
-If the victim loses the case, they may receive no money from that manufacturer.
+- They’re less risky than a trial: During a trial, a judge and/or jury may find the manufacturer not responsible for the asbestos exposure.
+In turn, if the victim loses the case, they may receive no money from that manufacturer.

-As a mesothelioma lawsuit progresses, the mesothelioma victim’s lawyers will try to show how the manufacturers are responsible for causing the disease.
-The lawyers will look at several factors to determine how much money they will request from the manufacturers.
+Your attorney will work to prove to the court how the manufacturers were responsible for causing your disease.
+Your legal team will then look at several factors to determine how much money to request in the settlement.

 Factors that may affect mesothelioma settlements include:

-- Claimant age: Mesothelioma is typically diagnosed in people over the age of 65, but it sometimes affects younger adults and even teenagers.
-In these cases, settlement amounts may be higher since younger victims will typically lose the ability to work (unlike seniors, who are more likely to have retired).
+Mesothelioma is typically diagnosed in people over the age of 65 but sometimes affects younger adults and even teenagers.
+Settlement amounts may be higher for younger victims who will typically lose the ability to work, unlike seniors who are likely to have retired.

-- Manufacturers involved: Many manufacturers are usually named in a mesothelioma lawsuit since most people are exposed to asbestos through numerous products.
-The more manufacturers named in the lawsuit, the more chances the victim has to receive compensation.
+Many manufacturers are usually named in a mesothelioma lawsuit since most people are exposed to asbestos through numerous products.
+The more manufacturers named in the lawsuit, the better chance a victim has to receive compensation.

-- Medical expenses: Since mesothelioma treatments can be extremely hard to afford, it is important that a settlement covers all of a patient’s medical bills.
+Mesothelioma treatments can be very costly to pay out-of-pocket, so it’s important that the settlement amount covers all of the patient’s medical expenses.

-- Pain and suffering: A mesothelioma diagnosis puts emotional stress on an entire family.
-For this reason, victims may also be entitled to financial compensation for their pain and suffering.
+A mesothelioma diagnosis puts emotional stress on an entire family.
+Mesothelioma victims may also be entitled to financial compensation for their pain and suffering.

 Mesothelioma Settlement Time Frame